Last Updated on July 23, 2020 by Michael Brockbank

 I often get asked the question, “How much can I make on Textbroker?”
 The answer is usually, “It depends on how serious you are as a writer.”
-I know this is somewhat vague for those that are looking to become freelance writers, but it’s honestly the truth.
+I know this is somewhat vague for those who are looking to become freelance writers, but it’s honestly the truth.

-This is based on my averages of how much I have created and the amount of money I have been paid for past content.
-I am a bit of a geek and keep track of all my time, income, and orders completed in an excel spreadsheet.
+This is based on my averages of how much content I have created and the amount of money paid for past articles.
+I am a bit of a geek and keep track of all my time, income, and orders completed in a spreadsheet.

 How Your Experiences Will Differ

-If you love to write about various material, then being a freelance writer may be the best way to make that money.
+If you love to write about various materials, then being a freelance writer may be the best way to make that money.
 If I didn’t have so many things going on right now, I could easily make more than $36k per year by writing full-time 40 hours per week.

 What Influences How Much You Make on Textbroker?

 The time you spend actually writing is the main factor of how much money you’ll make as a freelance writer.
 The more time you can dedicate to developing content for clients, the more money you’ll see at the end of the week.